iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="StatusList2021+set"></a>

 ### statusList2021.set(index, value)
-Sets the value of the `index`-th entry
+Sets the value of the `index`-th entry.

 **Kind**: instance method of [<code>StatusList2021</code>](#StatusList2021)